 One of the biggest heartbreaks that any of my clients face is losing their home to foreclosure.
 Faced with losing the family home, many marriages end, and families break apart.
-The surprising thing to me is just how close most people are these days to having one relatively minor life event like an illness, injury or layoff from work completely disrupt their life which can often end in the missing of a mortgage payment or two and then a foreclosure lawsuit.
+It can be surprising that one relatively minor event like an illness, injury, or layoff from work can completely disrupt a person’s life.
+Our foreclosure lawyer in Oklahoma City, OK will tell you that this can result in a person missing a mortgage payment of two and then facing a foreclosure lawsuit.

 When you call us, we will get you in quickly for a free consultation to discuss your options.
-Many people don’t realize that even if you have missed multiple months of mortgage payments – you can still save your home.
+Many people don’t realize that even if you have missed many months of mortgage payments – you can still save your home.
 How?
-A Foreclosure Lawyer in Oklahoma like our firm can provide you up to 60 months under A Ch.
+A foreclosure lawyer in Oklahoma City, OK, like our firm can provide you up to 60 months under A Ch.
 13 Bankruptcy in which to pay the missed back mortgage payments that have been missed – often interest-free.

 For example, let’s say that your mortgage is $1,000.00 per month.
-Let’s say that you were laid off from your job for 3 months and just started a new job and will be 4 months behind before your new income kicks in which would enable you to resume payments.
-Most likely, when you contact your mortgage company to try and resume payments, they are going to tell you that they can no longer accept any single monthly payments and demand the full 4 months’ of payments along with late fees, penalties and perhaps attorney fees.
-That would be nearly impossible to most folks.
-Under a Ch.
-13, you can divide up the total amount that you are behind and pay that over a 60-month period with the guidance of a Foreclosure Lawyer in Oklahoma City, OK.
+Let’s say that you were laid off from your job for three months and just started a new career and will be four months behind before your new income kicks in, which would enable you to resume payments.
+Our Oklahoma City, Ok foreclosure lawyers shares that most likely, when resuming payments with the mortgage company, they will tell you that they can no longer accept any single monthly payments and demand the full 4 months’ of payments along with late fees, penalties, and perhaps attorney fees.
+That would be nearly impossible for most folks.
+Under Ch.
+13, you can divide up the total amount that you are behind and pay that over 60 months with the guidance of a foreclosure lawyer in Oklahoma City, OK.